Boudha Stupa: Licchavi records

-An earlier written source Gopālarājavaṃśāvalī says Boudha itself was founded by the Nepali Licchavi king Śivadeva (c.
-590–604 CE); though other Nepali chronicles date it to the reign of King Mānadeva (464–505 CE).
-The Tibetan sourcered there.
+The early written source Gopālarājavaṃśāvalī says the town of Boudha was founded by the Nepali Licchavi king Śivadeva (c.
+590–604 CE), though other Nepali chronicles date it to the reign of King Mānadeva (464–505 CE).

-The earliest historical references to the Khaasti Chaitya are found in the Chronicles of the Newars.
+The earliest historical references to the Khaasti Chaitya are found in the chronicles of the Newars.
 First, Khaasti is mentioned as one of the four stupas found by the Licchavi king Vrisadeva (c.
 400 CE) or Vikramjit.
-Second, the Newars legend of the stupa's origin attributes it to King Dharmadeva's son, Manadeva as atonement for his unwitting patricide.
+Second, the Newars' legend of the stupa's origin attributes it to King Dharmadeva's son Manadeva as atonement for his unwitting patricide.
 Manadeva was a great Licchavi king, military conqueror and a patron of the arts who reigned c.
 464–505.
 Manadeva is also linked with the Swayambhu Chaitya of Gum Bahal.
 Third, another great Licchhavi king Shivadeva (AD 590–604) is associated with Boudha by an inscription; he may have restored the chaitya.

-According to the history of Nepal, the palace of King Vikramjit, the Licchavi king, once stood where the Narayanhiti Palace currently stands.
-King Vikramjit instructed that a Hiti should be built in the southern part of the palace courtyard, but there was no sign of water from the Hiti, for which the king consulted Astrologers.
-Astrologers suggested that a sacrifice with a male candidate having ‘swee-nita lachhyan'(स्वीनिता लछ्यन), or thirty-two perfections, should be performed.
+Nepali tradition holds that the palace of King Vikramjit, the Licchavi king, once stood where the Narayanhiti Palace currently stands.
+King Vikramjit instructed that a hiti should be built in the southern part of the palace courtyard, but there was no sign of water from the hiti, so the king consulted astrologers.
+The astrologers suggested that a sacrifice with a male candidate having 'swee-nita lachhyan' (स्वीनिता लछ्यन), or thirty-two perfections, should be performed.
 Only the king himself and his two princes were suitable candidates.
-So, the king decided to sacrifice himself so that signs of water could be seen at the Hiti.
+So the king decided to sacrifice himself so that signs of water could be seen at the hiti.
 The king told his son that a man will be sleeping by covering his face and body, and to sacrifice him without looking at his face.
 After the son did so, he realised he had killed his own father.
 With regret and guilt, he consulted with the priests for a way to salvation.
-The priests suggested to him to fly a ‘bwo-khaa'(ब्वःखा), a flying hen, from the top of Mhaasu Khwaa Maju(म्हासु ख्वा: माजु).
+The priests suggested to him to fly a 'bwo-khaa' (ब्वःखा), a flying hen, from the top of Mhaasu Khwaa Maju (म्हासु ख्वा: माजु).
 The hen landed in the place where the chaitya is currently standing.

-A female Dharma Protector Ajimaa was already located at that place before the chaitya construction started.
-The Khaasti Ajima(खास्ति अजिमा) is one of the important Ajima of Kathmandu.
-The Newar tradition considers Ajima as a superpower.
-These female energies protect the nation.
-The tradition of Kumari relates to a place called 'Kumari-gaal' which is south of Khaasti.
+A female dharma protector, Ajimaa, was already located at that place before the chaitya construction started.
+The Khaasti Ajima (खास्ति अजिमा) is one of the important Ajima of Kathmandu.
+The Newar tradition considers Ajima to be a superpower, believing that these female energies protect the nation.
+The tradition of Kumari relates to a place called 'Kumari-gaal', which is south of Khaasti.

 During the time of its construction, the place was struck with a drought and the people managed to abate the scarcity of water by collecting the droplets of dew.
-Dew is called ‘Khasu'(खसु) and droplets are called ‘Ti'(ति).
-Historians suggest that the traditional knowledge to harvest dew droplets has been lost with time.
-The places that end with ‘Ti'(ति) have similar history, such as Chalati(चलति), Kusunti(कुसिन्ति), and so on.
+Dew is called 'Khasu' (खसु) and droplets are called 'Ti' (ति).
+Historians suggest that the traditional knowledge of how to harvest dew droplets has been lost with time.
+Other places that end with 'Ti' (ति) have similar history, such as Chalati (चलति), Kusunti (कुसिन्ति), and so on.